Daniellappv/glucose-matters/diabetes.md

 ## Data card

-### Context
+> [!note]

-This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+> This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.

 ### Content